Darklod/p5-sketches/README.md

 # p5-sketches
-My personal creations using p5.js in a website written in nodejs and express
+My personal creations using p5.js framework in a website written in nodejs and express

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.